-Aside from being a delicious sandwich, Clubhouse is also the name of a new social media app.
+Aside from being a word that describes a delicious sandwich, Clubhouse is also the name of a new social media app.
 They launched in 2020 as an audio-only platform.
 So instead of scrolling through pages and pages of text, users are able to join into pre-built audio rooms or clubhouses.
+Kind of an old school idea, but in a new school kind of way.

 You’re able to listen to or even join a discussion about a specific topic.
 People take turns speaking in what amounts to a podcast like setup.
 In fact, there are even rooms that are regularly hosted by celebrities, business leaders, and industry experts.